Alexion Pharmaceuticals: Acquisitions

 In September 2000, Alexion acquired Proliferon, a development-stage biopharmaceutical firm, for $41 million in stock.
 The company was renamed Alexion Antibody Technologies.

-In December 2011, Alexion acquired Montreal-based Enobia Pharma, the developer of asfotase alfa, a drug used to treat the genetic disorder hypophosphatasia, for as much as $1.08 billion.
+Alexion acquired Montreal-based Enobia Pharma, the developer of asfotase alfa, a drug used to treat the genetic disorder hypophosphatasia, in December 2011 for approximately $1.08 billion.

 In June 2015, Alexion acquired Synageva, a maker of rare disease treatments, in an $8.4 billion stock-and-cash deal.

 In April 2018, Alexion announced the acquisition of Wilson Therapeutics for $855 million.

-In November 2018, the company acquired Syntimmune for $1.2 billion, expanding its rare disease offerings.
+In November of that year, the company acquired Syntimmune for $1.2 billion, expanding its rare disease offerings.

-In January 2020, the company acquired Achillion Pharmaceuticals for $930 million, boosting its immune system disease pipeline.

-In July 2020, Alexion acquired Portola Pharmaceuticals, diversifying its hematology, neurology, and critical care commercial portfolio with Portola's Factor Xa inhibitor reversal agent.
+Achillion Pharmaceuticals was acquired in January 2020 for $930 million, boosting its immune system disease pipeline, and in July of that year, the company purchased Portola Pharmaceuticals, diversifying its hematology, neurology, and critical care commercial portfolio with Portola's Factor Xa inhibitor reversal agent.

+Caelum Biosciences was acquired in October 2021 for a reported $500 million.

 Acquisition history

 The following is an illustration of the company's mergers, acquisitions, corporate spin-offs and historical predecessors: